-THIS ITEM IS ON RESERVE UNTIL APPROXIMATELY MID JULY 2020.
+THIS ITEM IS ON RESERVE UNTIL APPROXIMATELY EARLY NOVEMBER 2020.

 To reserve this item you may buy it now along with the remainder of your order.
 Your order will be held until the reserve item arrives.
 If you need your order to ship right away, please place a separate order for this item.

 Kat Scrappiness is pleased to present our first Nesting Slimline Dies.